How to set up QuickBooks inventory scanner for your online account

 5. Improved control management

-We’ve briefly touched on improved inventory management throughout the article.
-But we haven’t mentioned that you can also track assets with a barcode inventory system for QuickBooks.
+We’ve briefly touched on improving inventory management throughout the article.
+However, we haven’t mentioned that you can track assets across multiple locations using a barcode inventory system.
 This means if items travel back and forth between locations, it’s easier to find said items.

 6. Improved analytics